shiftkey/talks/DDDMelb/git-fundamentals.md

 ### Committing a change

-So we're happy with our initial file, so let's commit this to the repository.
+So we're happy with our initial file, let's commit this to the repository.

 Git requires a message to describe each commit, so let's do that: